dvdme/lc0-linux-build/README.md

 Linux build for Leela Chess Zero chess engine. *This is not an official build!*

-This build uses a docker container to run the build with clang 6 and the necessary dependencies.
+* 0.23 build uses a docker container to run the build with clang 6 and the necessary dependencies.

 It then generates, outside of the container, a tar.gz file with the build.

 There a branch for the corresponding version.

+## How to build

+To build it docker, docker-compose and git are needed.

+Run `docker compose up --build`

 ## How to run it